yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

     > You decide the cluster password you want to use, the pods that want to join to your cluster need such a password.
 Using a password prevents that any pods that are not under your control can join to your JBoss EAP cluster.

     > [!NOTE]
-    > You may have noticed from the above secret that we are not supplying the database Hostname and Port.
+    > You may have noticed from the above Secret that we are not supplying the database Hostname and Port.
 That's not necessary.
 If you take a closer look at the Helm Chart application file, you will see that the database Hostname and Port are passed by using the following notations \$(MSSQLSERVER_SERVICE_HOST) and \$(MSSQLSERVER_SERVICE_PORT).
 This is a standard OpenShift notation that will ensure the application variables (MSSQLSERVER_HOST, MSSQLSERVER_PORT) get assigned to the values of the pod environment variables (MSSQLSERVER_SERVICE_HOST, MSSQLSERVER_SERVICE_PORT) that are available at runtime.
-Pod environment variable are passed by OpenShift when the pod is launched.
+These pod environment variables are passed by OpenShift when the pod is launched.
 These variables are available to any pod because we have created a Service to expose the SQL server in the previous steps.

 2. Open the OpenShift console and navigate to the developer view (in the `</> Developer` perspective in the left hand menu)